-Total marks for each core, elective course, including lab coursesshall be 100 marks and Project Evaluation cum Programme viva voce shall be 150 marks and open course shall be 50 marks.
+Total marks for each core, complementary and elective course, including labcourses shall be 100 marks, project evaluation cum programme viva voce, shall be 150 marks and open course shall be 50 marks.

-The evaluation scheme for each course shall contain two parts (1) Internal evaluation (2) external evaluation 20% weight shall be given to the internal evaluation.
+The evaluation scheme for each course shall contain two parts (1) Internal evaluation (2) external evaluation

+20% weight shall be given to the internal evaluation.
 The remaining 80% weight shall be for the external evaluation.